C-GLISp: Preference-Based Global Optimization under Unknown Constraints with Applications to Controller Calibration: MPC Calibration

-\subsection{Control objectives}
+\subsection{Control Objectives}

-Two main objectives are involved in this control task: (1) maintain the vehicle at the same horizontal lane with constant speed if no obstacles (other vehicles) are present; (2) pass other moving vehicles if they are within a safety distance.
-The qualitative descriptions of the objectives, such as the ambiguity of transferring ``optimal obstacle avoidance'' into a mathematical formula, make it challenging to define a proper quantitative performance index for closed-loop performance.
+The two main objectives involved in this control task are: (1) maintain the vehicle in the same lane with constant speed if no obstacles (other vehicles) are present; and (2) pass other moving vehicles if they are within a safety distance.
+The qualitative descriptions of these objectives, such as the ambiguity of transferring ``optimal obstacle avoidance'' into a mathematical formula, make it challenging to define a proper quantitative performance index for closed-loop performance.
 On the other hand, it is easier for a calibrator to compare the outcome of two different driving tests and then express a preference.

 We describe the test scenario as follows.
-The controlled vehicle is initially at position ($x_f$, $y_f$) = (0, 0) m with $\theta$ = 0 rad.
+Note, for ease of assessment, the unit of $v$ and $\psi$ described in the following text as well as in the figures are represented in km/hr and degree ($^\circ$), respectively.
+The controlled vehicle is initially at position ($x_f$, $w_f$) = (0, 0) m with $\theta$ = 0$^\circ$.
 Another vehicle (obstacle) is at position (30, 0) m and moving horizontally at a constant speed of 40 km/hr.
 The shape of both vehicles is assumed to be rectangular, with a length of 4.5 m and a width of 1.8 m.
-During nominal LK condition, the vehicle being controlled moves horizontally (\emph{i.e.}, $y_f$ = 0) at 50 km/hr.
+During nominal LK conditions, the vehicle being controlled moves horizontally at 50 km/hr, with $w_f$ = 0 m and $\dot{w}_f$ = 0 m/s .
 Once the obstacle is within a safety distance, the vehicle being controlled should pass it while keeping a safe lateral distance between them.
-In this case, the horizontal and lateral safety distance is 10 m and 3 m, respectively.
+In this case, the horizontal and lateral safety distances are 10 m and 3 m, respectively.
 The vehicle controlled by MPC can vary its velocity in the range of [40, 70] km/hr during the LK period and [50, 70] km/hr during the OA period, and its reference velocities are set to $50$ and $60$ km/hr, respectively.
-For both LK and OA periods, $\theta$ can take values in the range of [-$\frac{\pi}{4}$, $\frac{\pi}{4}$] rad, with its rate of change between each time step limited to [-0.0873, 0.0873] rad/s.
+For both LK and OA periods, $\theta$ can take values in the range of [-45, 45]$^\circ$, with its rate of change between each time step limited to [-5, 5]$^\circ$/s.